SADT: The Survey Areas Definition Tool

 The latest version of the Survey Area Definition Tool (SADT) is available for Scientific Linux running Java 1.6 or higher.
 It is known to work also under other Linux flavours, but not all have been tested.
 As a Java application it should also run under Unix, Mac OS X, or MS Windows operating systems running Java 1.6+, but no support is guaranteed on other systems.
-Please note that running P2PP3 requires Java 1.7 or higher.

 The SADT can be retrieved via anonymous FTP:

 - The SADT Cookbook provides step-by-step instructions on how to use SADT with some examples: